Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 ![heatmap](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/heatmap.png)

 Right off the bat, it's clear that BARR and SLV are highly correlated with GLD.
-Somewhat disappointingly, GLD and SPX don't seem to have a strong correlation.
+GLD and SPX, however, don't seem to have a statistically significant correlation.

 4. Fret not though, for there exists some measurements of cointegration between time series.
 First, I tested their levels of cointegration with the Cointegrated Augmented Dickey Fuller ([CADF](https://pythonforfinance.net/2016/05/09/python-backtesting-mean-reversion-part-2/)) test.
 This test attempts to find a stationary, linear combination from time series that are not themselves stationary.